-This test is a written exam that evaluates knowledge AND ability to communicate in writing.
+The written test is evaluating knowledge AND ability to communicate in writing.
 It consists of two parts.
 Part A contains one question to test writing ability.
-Part B tests knowledge and contains 15 MULTIPLE CHOICE questions, 15 FILL-IN-THE-BLANK questions and 2 OPEN questions.
+Part B tests knowledge and contains 15 multiple choice questions, 15 fill-in-the-blank questions and 2 open questions.
 There is no break period between the two parts of the test.

 Examples of questions similar to those found on the test are given below.